12 Best Tofino Campsites For Your Tofino Camping Trip

 Destguides may receive commissions from purchases made through affiliate links in this article.

 Tofino is a small town located on Vancouver Island in the Canadian province of British Columbia.
-Tofino and the nearby Ucluelet are known for their beautiful beaches and many nature trails.
-It is also regarded as a great surfing location with whale watching and winter storm watching being other popular activities.
-Tofino is a perfect choice if looking for a weekend getaway from Vancouver.
+It's known for beautiful beaches and scenic nature trails.
+Tofino is also regarded as a great surfing location, with whale watching and winter storm watching being other popular activities.

-Although a relatively small area, there are lots of accommodation options.
-Camping is a popular choice for many visitors.
-If planning a Tofino camping trip, you definitely won't be short of campground options no matter what your camping style and budget.
+Although a relatively small area, there are lots of accommodation options, with camping a popular choice for many visitors.
+If you're planning a Tofino camping trip, you won't be short of campground options, no matter your camping style and budget.

 12 Best Campsites in Tofino BC